KostaGav/KostaGav.github.io/research/index.md

 ### Work in progress

-**Conditional Impacts of Citizenship Norms - Conceptualizing Citizenship Norms Within the Framework of Personal and Social Norms**
+**Clearing the Fog Obscuring Citizenship Norms - Towards a Clear Conceptualization of Citizenship Norms and Social Norms** (submitted in the Journal of Politics)

 **Is it all about generations?
 Examining competing theories on the temporal dynamics of citizenship norms in consolidated democracies** (with [Alexander Wuttke](http://www.alexander-wuttke.de/) and [Harald Schoen](http://lspwpp.sowi.uni-mannheim.de/team/lehrstuhlinhaber/))

-**Eine vorübergehende Verstimmung?
-Die Flüchtlingskrise und die Bürgerurteile über Regierung und Regierungsparteien** (with [Harald Schoen](http://lspwpp.sowi.uni-mannheim.de/team/lehrstuhlinhaber/))

 **Right-Wing Populist Communication in a Federal System.
 A topic model approach on press releases of the AfD** - Working paper prepared for the ECPR Summer School: Big Data in the Social Sciences lectured by [Pablo Barberá](http://pablobarbera.com/)